datahub-project/datahub/docs/rfc/active/4237-datadoc-entity/datadoc-entity-rfc.md

     - cellTitle: Title of the cell
     - cellId: Unique id for the cell.
     - lastModified: Captures information about who created/last modified/deleted this Notebook cell and when
-    - text(searchable): The actual text in a TextCell in a Notebook
+    - text: The actual text in a TextCell in a Notebook
 - QueryCell
     - cellTitle: Title of the cell
     - cellId: Unique id for the cell.
     - lastModified: Captures information about who created/last modified/deleted this Notebook cell and when
-    - rawQuery(Searchable): Raw query to explain some specific logic in a Notebook
+    - rawQuery: Raw query to explain some specific logic in a Notebook
     - lastExecuted: Captures information about who last executed this query cell and when
 - ChartCell
     - cellTitle: Title of the cell